mpartipilo/tikatours_src/data/extracted/content/regions/regions/mtskheta-mtianeti/index.zh.md

 to Georgia.

 Svetitskhoveli is the royal cathedral of Georgia, used for centuries for the coronation and burial of Georgian monarchs.
-Nearby, in a narrow limestone canyon is the Shio\-mgvime Monastic complex .
+Nearby, in a narrow limestone canyon is the Shio-mgvime Monastic complex .
 It was founded by one of the 6th century Syrian Fathers who lived here as a religious recluse in a dark cave for 20 years, praying and devoting himself to God.